-Mail Forms W-4MN to: Minnesota Department of Revenue Mail Station 6501 600 N. Robert St. St. Paul, MN 55146-6501
+Mail Forms W-4MN to:

+Minnesota Department of Revenue Mail Station 6501 600 N. Robert St. St. Paul, MN 55146-6501

-What if my employee is a resident of a reciprocity state?
+What if my employee is a resident of a state that has a reciprocity agreement with Minnesota?

 If your employee is a resident of North Dakota or Michigan and they do not want you to withhold Minnesota tax from their wages, they must complete Form MWR, Reciprocity Exemption/Affidavit of Residency.
 They must complete a Form MWR by February 28 of each year, or within 30 days after they begin working or change their permanent residence.
 See Withholding Fact Sheet 20, Reciprocity - Employee Withholding, for more information.